juliannetzer/AR_Workshop_SoSe22_khb/WebAR /WebAR_Prototype.md

 username.github.io

-on your phone you should be able to use your model in augmented reality. (takes up 20 minutes)
+on your phone you should be able to use your model in augmented reality. (takes up to 20 minutes)